Home Storegate CLI Storegate CLI (sgcli) User Guide

 sgcli diff ./Photos /Backup/Photos

-df - Show Storage Usage
+df — Storage usage

 sgcli df

-du - Show Disk Usage
+du — Disk usage for a path

 sgcli du [REMOTE_PATH]